skonfig/extra/type/__netbox/man.rst

 `netbox` service only wrap all netbox related services, e.g. restarting and so one will be delegated to all related services.

-The application is still not accessable because WSGI server is required.
+The application is still not accessable because a WSGI server is required.
 To access the application through WSGI, uWSGI or Gunicorn can be used.
 The setup can be done via there own types `__netbox_gunicorn` and `__netbox_uwsgi`.